Jersey-variant British passport: Design

 Jersey passports contain on their inside cover the following words in English only:

 Prior to 1988, all Jersey-variant British passports were navy blue, like the other British passports.
 Between 1988 and 2020, they were burgundy and endorsed with the words "EUROPEAN UNION BRITISH ISLANDS".
 British Islands refers to the collective territory of the United Kingdom and Crown dependencies.

-Passports issued after the death of Queen Elizabeth II read "His Majesty", whereas passports issued during Elizabeth II's reign read "Her Majesty".
+Passports issued after the reign Queen Elizabeth II ended read "His Majesty", whereas passports issued during Elizabeth II's reign read "Her Majesty".